Top 10 child travel safety tips

 Traveling with children, especially infants and toddlers, puts special demands on the adults responsible for their well being.
-Based on analyses of dozens of aviation incidents and accidents involving children and on my own experience as a traveling parent, here are ten tips that can make the trip safer for the child.
+The following table has several key child travel pages, and following that are ten tips that can make the trip safer for the child.

-Plan ahead: Ask yourself what supplies you will need to have on hand to take care of any normal or special needs for the child.
-Remember, it is the airline's responsibility to carry passengers to their destination, but it is the responsibility of the parent or responsible adult to take care of any children.
+- Plan ahead: Ask yourself what supplies you will need to have on hand to take care of any normal or special needs for the child.
+Remember, it is the airline's responsibility to generic cialis online carry passengers to their destination, but it is the responsibility of the parent or responsible adult to take care of any children.

 - Find a way to conveniently carry an appropriate child restraint system through airports and into and out of aircraft.